 In evaluating applicants, the Admissions Office seeks students who have the pre-requisite skills to succeed in a college preparatory program.
 The evaluation includes an assessment of the student's prior academic record, recommendations of teachers, a placement test, and personal interviews.

 A wide diversity of scholarly talent exists at JPII and is supported by three levels of academic offerings.
-Students can choose between Advanced Placement, Honors courses, and Standard program selections, depending on aptitude and work ethic.
+Students can choose between Advanced Placement, Honors courses, and College Preparatory program selections, depending on aptitude and work ethic.
 If you have any questions concerning the admissions process, please call the Admissions Office at (615) 822-2375.